enesburakdkc/vue-tailwind-weather-app/README.md

 <h1>Weather app project coded with Vue and Tailwind</h1>

 <p>This is a weather app project coded with Vue and Tailwind.
-The app uses an API to automatically fetch weather data based on the device’s current location.</p>

-<p>A weather app project coded with Vue and Tailwind.
 The app uses an API to automatically fetch weather data based on the device’s current location.
 Additionally, the app includes a manifest.json file, allowing it to be installed as a PWA.</p>

 <p>This project is live at: <a href="https://enesburakdikici.com/vue-tailwind-weather-app/">https://enesburakdikici.com/vue-tailwind-weather-app/</a></p>